Nevue Fine Art Marketing

 Original Pastel Drawing by Dave Nevue

-Horses – Horses are so much fun to draw.
+Horses – Beloved animals like horses are so much fun to draw.
 Draw a horse standing tall and proud.
 Draw a horse eating hay or even galloping.

 Houseplants – houseplants have different shaped leaves that will be fun to sketch.
-Take a walk around your house and see what different plants you can draw.
+Walk around your house and see what other plants you can draw.

 Houses – Draw the homes in your neighborhood.
 Drawing houses is an excellent practice for perspective drawing.